 To identify the genetic basis of propionate response variation in C. elegans, we exposed 132 wild strains to 100 mM propionate and measured L1 survival (Table S1 – GWA strains and phenotypes)[this table needs to be made asap].
 We tested the strains in three batches, and included six strains in every batch to control for potential batch effects (Figure S2).
-We observed a broad range of propionate sensitivities from strains exhibiting high survival, indicating propionate resistance, to sensitive strains with low survival (Figure 2A).
-Next, we performed GWA mapping with this dataset and identified five QTL that were above the Bonferroni-corrected significance threshold (Figure 2B).
-We identified two QTL on chromosome II (II:1880662-1993488, II:13859466-13979658; All chromosome coordinates are based on N2 WS245), two QTL on chromosome V (V:3213649-4284434, V:19229887-19390858), and one QTL on chromosome X (X:9987812-10370303).
-To test the independence of these five QTL, we calculated the pairwise linkage disequilibrium (LD) between each of the peak QTL markers (Figure S3 - LD).
-We observed low levels of LD for the majority of QTL pairs, with the exception of the two QTL on chromosome V (r2 = 0.87, peak markers - V:3929669 and V:19356375).
+We observed a broad range of propionate sensitivities (Figure 2A).
+Next, we performed GWA mapping using these data and identified five QTL that were above the Bonferroni-corrected significance threshold (Figure 2B, two on chrII: (II:1880662-1993488, II:13859466-13979658); two on chrV: (V:3213649-4284434, V:19229887-19390858); and one on chrX: (X:9987812-10370303), all coordinates are based on WS245).
+To test the independence of these QTL, we calculated the pairwise linkage disequilibrium (LD) between each of the peak QTL markers (Figure S3 - LD).
+We observed low levels of LD for the majority of QTL pairs, with the exception of the two QTL on chromosome V (r2 = 0.87, peak markers - V:3929669 and V:19356375), suggesting that these two QTL might not be independent.
 Because multiple QTL were associated with propionate sensitivity, it was difficult to decide which QTL to characterize in more detail.
-Therefore, we next used the sequence kernel association test (SKAT), which looks for an association between the phenotype of interest and the cumulative variation on a gene-by-gene basis {Wu, 2011 #3599}.
-This approach identified two QTL, one that overlaps with the QTL on chromosome V (V:3213649-4284434) identified using the single-marker mapping approach (Figure 2B), and a novel QTL on chromosome I (I:12374204-12388791) (Figure 2C)[is this really novel compared to figure 1B?].
+Therefore, we used the sequence kernel association test (SKAT), which tests an association between the phenotype of interest and the cumulative variation on a gene-by-gene basis {Wu, 2011 #3599} rather than marker-based GWA performed previously.
+This approach identified two QTL, one that overlaps with the QTL on left of chromosome V (V:3213649-4284434) identified using the single-marker mapping approach (Figure 2B), and a novel QTL on chromosome I (I:12374204-12388791) (Figure 2C)[is this really novel compared to figure 1B?].
 This additional support for the QTL on the left arm of chromosome V motivated us to further investigate this genomic region.

-Chromosome V Near-Isogenic Lines do not Recapitulate Propionate Resistance
+Chromosome V near-isogenic lines do not recapitulate propionate resistance